crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 As the names suggest, these properties override all sharing settings.
 Users tagged to the profile will get access to read or manipulate data regardless of their role.

+In essence, you can assign following privileges using profiles -

+- Read: permission to view
+- Create
+- Edit
+- Delete
+- View All
+- Modify All

+Except for the last two privileges, rest of them respect the data access rules enabled against role + sharing rules.

+You would have already created profiles while going through previous chapters -

+1. Navigate to **Setup** > **Home** tab
+1. Find for **Profiles**.
+Select **Users** > **Profiles**
+1. Click on **New**.
+Select a profile that will be cloned to create this new profile.
+Select the profile that is "near" to the permissions you want to enable with the new profile.
+Assign a license
+1. Provide app permissions for new profile
+   - object settings - provide read/edit/delete access to objects and fields, assign page layouts
+   - apps, connected apps
+   - Visualforce page
+   - execute Apex classes
+   - access external data source
+1. Provide system permissions for new profile
+   - system-wide permissions like 'Modify All Data'
+   - specify login hours
+   - define password policies
+   - specify default Community
+1. Assign one or more users to the profile by clicking on the button at the top

 ### Permission Sets

-Use permission sets to grant permissions to users or groups on top of existing profile permissions.
+Use permission sets to grant permissions to users or groups.

 ![salesforce-permission-sets](./img/salesforce-permission-sets.jpg)

+Permission sets have same function as profiles, but different.
+They provide privileges to users without changing their profiles.

+- Users can have zero or more permission sets while they can have only one profile at any time
+- Permission sets can only provide additional permissions - not remove them.
+To remove permissions from user, you have to remove the permission set from user (and also change profile if required)
+- Due to their nature of adding permissions and the ease of managing permission sets, they are also extensively used to grant permissions on demand for a limited time-period

-Permission sets are the preferred way of granting permissions.
-They are especially useful in packages, but can be thought of as "modern version of profiles".
-They provide granular access to opening up access and can be stacked up to combine rules.
+Permission sets are our preferred way of granting permissions.
+They can be thought of as "modern version of profiles" and also are invaluable in packages due to their flexible nature.

+To create new permission sets -

+1. Navigate to **Setup** > **Home** tab
+1. Find for **Permission Sets**.
+Select **Users** > **Permission Sets**
+1. Click on **New**.
+Select a license
+1. Provide app permissions for the new permission set (similar to profiles)
+1. Provide system permissions for the new permission set (similar to profiles)

+Permission sets provide granular access to opening up access and can be stacked up to combine rules.
+It is so much more easy and manageable to -

+1. Create baseline profile with minimum required permissions
+1. Incrementally add permissions using permission sets based on granted privileges

+For e.g.

+- all personnel in sales organisation can be provided read-only access to Accounts, Contacts, Opportunities
+- and then.. assign edit privileges, and access to Orders, Cases, and Quotes depending on their job role

-Permission sets also have licenses set against them, and the license cannot be modified once set (carries forward when cloned).
+As you have seen - permission sets also have licenses set against them, and the license cannot be modified once set.

 In addition to the permissions that can be set through profiles, permission sets can also control who has access to run Apex classes – web services & Visualforce controllers.
 You cannot control who has access to triggers though.